Canon 5DS vs Nikon D850

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the D850 is 1 percent smaller.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D850 provides a better video resolution than the 5DS.
-It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the D850 provides a better video resolution than the 5DS.
+It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 5DS vs Nikon D850